oschwengers/bakta/README.md

 $ cp -r db/ <bakta-installation-dir>
 ```

-As Bakta takes advantage of AMRFinderPlus for the annotation of AMR genes, AMRFinder is required to setup its own internal databases, once via `amrfinder -U`.
+As Bakta takes advantage of AMRFinderPlus for the annotation of AMR genes, AMRFinder is required to setup its own internal databases in a `<amrfinderplus-db>` subfolder within the Bakta database `<db-path>`, once via `amrfinder_update --force_update --database <db-path>/amrfinderplus-db/`.
+To ease this process we recommend to use Bakta's internal download procedure.

 ## Examples